Matt1479/TypeScript-Udemy/README.md

 <br>

-private properties with public methods (which usually have validation) to modify those properties.
+private properties and public methods (which usually have validation) to modify those properties.

 ### **"readonly" keyword** <span id="a0505a"></span><a href="#top05a">&#8593;</a>